-Operations isn’t the only department relying on synthetic monitoring metrics.
-Executives and other departments like product and marketing have a stake in performance, too.
-Executives need monitoring data to make informed decisions with company profits, product and marketing teams need to know which pieces of a site or app are problematic and how problems affect customers.
+Operations isn’t the only department relying on active monitoring metrics.
+Executives and other departments, like product and marketing, have a stake in performance, too.
+Executives need monitoring data to make informed decisions with company profits.
+Product and marketing teams need to know which pieces of a site or app are problematic and how problems affect customers.

-When you’ve got a solid synthetic monitoring strategy in place, you can get ahead of outages before your users are affected.
-Synthetic monitoring can also help you pinpoint which of your third-parties or which part of your infrastructure is responsible for the problem.
+When you’ve got a solid active monitoring strategy in place, you can get ahead of outages before your users are affected.
+Active monitoring can also help you pinpoint which of your third-parties or which part of your infrastructure is responsible for the problem.

 When it comes to your users, speed is the new downtime.
 Modern consumers expect quick load times, and if you fall short of those expectations, you’re hurting their experience and your revenue.

 Active monitoring and passive monitoring

 We know that synthetic monitoring, or active monitoring, involves simulating user behavior to preempt any issues that occur within an application.
 Modern companies can use active monitoring in conjunction with real user - or passive - monitoring to improve their visibility of user experiences.

 When we talk about both active and passive monitoring, it’s important to note that one is proactive and the other is reactive.
 Because active monitoring simulates real users to get ahead of problems, it’s considered proactive monitoring.